Chart Color Schemes

 Infrastructure

-Lesmurdie has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally
+Lesmurdie has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects that could affect the region.
-Notable projects include Lesmurdie Village Shopping Centre Refurbishment and Childcare Expansion, Wattle Brook Private Estate, Willow Lakes Estate Cell 9 Wattle Grove Upgrades, and Kalamunda Central Masterplan & Town Square.
-The following list details those most relevant.
+Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
+Key projects include Lesmurdie Village Shopping Centre Refurbishment and Childcare Expansion, Wattle Brook Private Estate, Willow Lakes Estate Cell 9 Wattle Grove Upgrades, and Kalamunda Central Masterplan & Town Square.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.